One of the great myths about General Lee was that he was well liked or popular. Let’s look at his funeral for some insight in how that came to be.

 Talk about failure at loyalty, raising his hand against his own… Lee apparently “kind of murdered” the family that he had been ordered by his family to set free.
 Is it thus really a surprise he set out to destroy the country he swore to defend?

-Lee’s family life and career were something like a boiling mess of domestic strife foreshadowing his violence against America.
+Lee’s family life and career were something like a boiling mess of cheating and domestic strife foreshadowing his unfaithful violence against America.

 …Mary Custis Lee, the wife, grandchild of Martha Washington, a badly spoiled and unpleasant woman, 30 years an invalid, who was often separated from her husband and preferred life with father in the Arlington mansion.
 The solace Lee sought from numerous other women apparently never came to consummation.
 On top of this was an unhappy military career, which took 30 years to earn Lee the rank of colonel.
 By the decade before the war, Lee had become subject to spells of deep depression, fits of morose behavior, occasional outbursts of violent temper and an obsession with death that amounted to “an almost suicidal tendency.”

 Accordingly, Lee was reckless in his march into a war where he cared little about humanity and soon he was held to blame for causing a staggeringly cruel death toll of Americans, doing little or nothing despite being aware when his men committed gross atrocities.

 During his life and for several years after his death in 1870, Lee was subject to severe criticism, North, South and abroad.

 He himself very intentionally denied care to wounded American soldiers.
 He betrayed his entire country, a republic, with an aim of terrorizing and slaughtering Americans to expand a violent tyranny of his family, such that only a few white elitist men (his male relatives, his son) would rule over women and non-whites.